vphantom/vpweb/README.md

 You may also use individual components, although if you use more than one as stand-alone scripts, there will be some redundancy.

 Note that components triggered by attributes or class names cannot self-activate inside shadow DOMs.
 If you want to use Vanilla+ components inside those, you'll need to activate them manually (for example, with `fast.preclick(element)`).
-See each component's documentation below for manual activation usage.
+See each component's documentation for manual activation usage.

 ## ACKNOWLEDGEMENTS